fonzerelly/library-ui/README.md

 ## Deploy to Bluemix

-1. * Connect to an existing app instead of deploying the Java back end yourself.
-To make sure the app is running, try this link: [https://library-server-demo-1.mybluemix.net/](https://library-server-demo-1.mybluemix.net/)

-   * **Optional:** Deploy the Java back end to Bluemix [https://github.com/florae123/library-server-java-user-adjusted](https://github.com/florae123/library-server-java-user-adjusted) and bind it to a Cloudant NoSQL Database.

-2. Clone the app to your local environment from your terminal using the following command
+1. Clone the app to your local environment from your terminal using the following command

     ```
     git clone https://github.com/florae123/libraryui-user-adjusted